zkoss/zkdoc/zk_dev_ref/ui_composing/include_a_page.md

 ## Modular Resource Sharing

-It can be used as a default shared folder path for a jar.
-When you create a sub-module project, you can put some shared resources or reusable template zul files under this folder.
-Then, package the sub-module as a jar and include the sub-module jar in the main project.
+The `~./` path simplifies sharing resources across projects.
+For example, when creating a sub-module project, you can store reusable assets such as CSS files, images, JavaScript, or ZUL templates in this path.
+By packaging the sub-module as a JAR and including it in your main project, the main project can easily access these resources using the `~./` path.

-The main project can easily access those reusable resources by this special URL.
-Notice that the zul files under this special resource path are publicly accessed with a URL in a browser, you should not put any sensitive data in it.
+This approach makes it convenient to manage and reuse static resources without duplicating files across projects.
+However, since files under the `~./` path are publicly accessible, avoid placing sensitive or confidential data in these folders.

 # Application-wide Named <Apply>